 Send to a friend

 Richard Schirtzer, the Head of Complex Litigation at Quinn Emanuel, is one of the most successful big-case lawyers in California.
-On behalf of large institutional clients suing as plaintiffs, he has obtained verdicts and settlements of over a billion dollars collectively.
+On behalf of large institutional clients suing as plaintiffs, he has obtained verdicts and settlements of over seven billion dollars collectively.
 On behalf of corporate defendants, he has obtained defense verdicts and pre-trial judgments on claims exceeding 800 million dollars collectively.
 He has substantial experience in litigation involving all types of structured finance products.